libktx/ktx/README.md

 - [scene2d](scene2d): type-safe Kotlin builders for `Scene2D` GUI.
 - [style](style): enhances `Skin` API with type-safe builders of official Scene2D widget styles.
 Replace your JSON skin file today!
 - [vis](vis): type-safe Kotlin builders for `VisUI`.
 An _alternative_ to the [scene2d](scene2d) module.
-- [vis-style](vis-style): enhances `Skin` API with type-safe builders of VisUI widget styles.
+- [vis-style](vis-style): enhances `Skin` API with type-safe builders of `VisUI` widget styles.
 An _extension_ of [style](style) module.

 Note that most guides and examples assume that the reader is at least a bit familiar with the LibGDX API.

 Afraid to use some third-party code?
-Run the test suites yourself.
-We try to keep *every* function and class fully unit tested.
-*Reported code coverage may not be so impressive though, as the coverage tools are currently unable to calculate coverage of inlined methods.
+Browse through the sources, run the test suites.
+While certainly not perfect, we try to keep to keep the public API clean and *every* features fully unit tested. *Reported code coverage may not be so impressive though, as the coverage tools are currently unable to calculate coverage of inlined methods.
 And there are plenty of these in some modules.*

 ### Dependencies